 1. My child is new to computers and programming.
 Will he / she be able to follow?

 Of course!
-Start with Scratch is our recommended introduction to programming course for kids 7 and up.
+This is our recommended introduction to programming course for kids 7 and up.
 Most of our students come in with no prior programming knowledge and they can still make awesome projects at the end of the day.

 2. My child has done some Scratch programming at school.
 Should he/she still attend this course?